-Faith Without Works is Dead
+The Truth about Faith Without Works

 It’s easy to never look into what you really believe.
 We end up believing what people say rather than looking to the Bible ourselves.
 Having faith without works was a big problem for me.
 My view of salvation was totally distorted.

 I’m going to share my personal experience about my “works-based” faith.
 This isn’t intended to point any fingers or for me to boast.
 It’s intended for me to reflect on my past.
 Here are some things I was doing because I thought “works” were my ticket to heaven.

 I just want to clarify that all these things can be good works from true faith but they can also be bad works if your heart is in the wrong place.

 1. Being Perfect

 I learned from this one pretty quickly because I couldn’t be perfect.
 The problem was I didn’t understand forgiveness.
 I had a distorted view of the Bible (I never read it on my own) and I never got to experience the freedom of forgiveness.

 Instead, I would get mad at myself and try harder and harder to be perfect.
 It’s funny because I was trying to achieve perfection from a worldview that definitely was the wrong view.
 Money, possessions, status, etc. mean nothing to the Lord.

 “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”
 Matthew 6:19-21 NIV